 These Whole Wheat Snickerdoodles are a classic cookie with a healthier makeover.
-Made with part coconut oil, coconut sugar, and whole wheat white flour, these healthier snickerdoodles will knock your socks off!
+Made with part coconut oil, coconut sugar, and whole wheat white flour.
+These are a must.

-Well, not really the story I was hoping for… oh well I guess.
-Anyways, another reason snickerdoodles are one of my favorites is because I have fond memories baking up a snickerdoodle storm with my Pal.
+Anyway, another reason snickerdoodles are one of my favorites is because I have fond memories baking up a snickerdoodle storm with my Pal.
 This is one of the first cookies we baked (and mastered) together.
 The recipe?
 Mrs. Sigg’s Snickerdoodles from allrecipes.com.
-Back in the day (before Pinterest and Foodgawker) All Recipes was the shiz.
+Back in the day (way before Pinterest) All Recipes was the shiz.
 We were probably 14 or 15 when we started obsessing over All Recipes.
 I’m not even certain how we found this lovely, classic snickerdoodle recipe.
 But we’d bake Mrs. Sigg’s Snickerdoodles like they were going out of style.
 We’d get our little two-person assembly line going for rolling the dough balls, then dipping them in cinnamon-sugar.
 I was mostly the dipper because my Pal was too OCD to let me roll the dough balls until later in life.
-The cookies had to be uniform.
-(Sorry, Pal.
-You know it’s true??)
-Eventually though when I had mastered my dough ball rolling skills, we would switch rolls ?
+True story.
+Eventually though when I had mastered my dough ball rolling skills, we would switch rolls.

 - 3/4 tsp cream of tartar

 - 1/4 cup light brown sugar (or granulated white)

 - 1/4 cup coconut oil, softened*

 - 2 tsp cinnamon

 - 2TBS granulated sugar